carlomilanesi/measures-rs/docs/Tutorial.md

 Instead, in 3D space, the torque is a vector which could have any direction, and so the cross product returns a value of type `Measure3d`.

 ## Measures with uncertainty

+_Warning: The implementation of uncertainty handling with measures is not complete yet._

 So far, every 1-dimension measure encapsulated just one number, every 2-dimension measure encapsulated two numbers, and every 3-dimension measure encapsulated three numbers.
 So, every measure was represented by as many numeric values as the dimensions of the space.